google/WebFundamentals/src/content/en/updates/2017/02/chrome-57-deprecations.md

 ## Deprecate support for embedded credentials in subresource requests

-Hard-coding credentials into subresource requests is problematic from a security perspective, as it's allowed folks to brute-force credentials in the past.
-These dangers are exacerbated for credentialed subresource requests that reach into internal IP ranges (your routers, etc).
+Hard-coding credentials into subresource requests is problematic from a security perspective, as it's allowed hackers to brute-force credentials in the past.
+These dangers are exacerbated for credentialed subresource requests that reach into internal IP ranges (your routers, etc.).
 Given the low usage, closing this (small) security hole seems quite reasonable.

 Developers can embed resources that do not require basic/digest auth, relying instead on cookies and other session management mechanisms.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/lx-U_JR2BF0/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5669008342777856) &#124;